• Home

 WOW!

-World of Wellesley volunteers organized a clean up effort at Longfellow Pond on October 12.
+World of Wellesley volunteers organized a clean up effort at Longfellow Pond.
 The group spent several hours at the pond picking up trash.
 Thank you World of Wellesley for visiting our neighborhood and taking the time to care for one of Wellesley's important natural resources.

 New-ish LED Street Lights in Wellesley.
 Details here.